A hotel that expands the possibilities of travel

 Director: Reiko Ushigome(Blendwell.inc)

-This article is a collaboration article with "Champlu", a media for enjoying a new Okinawa.
+This article is a collaboration with Champlu, a media outlet that helps you enjoy a new side of Okinawa.

 https://champlu-media.com/2024/03/4075/